mjansons/mjansons/README.md

 ---

 ### 📚 Education and Certifications
-- **Full-Stack Web Development** (Turing College, Vilnius, Lithuania, 2023–2025)
+- Turing College - Web Development
-- Bachelor's in Modern Languages, Business, and Economics (University of Latvia, 2012–2016)
+- ITIL Foundation Certificate in IT Service Management
-- ITIL Foundation Certificate in IT Service Management (2017)
+- Bachelor's in Modern Languages, Business, and Economics (University of Latvia)

 ---